chrisheimbuch/Company-Financials-Model-Project/README.md

 - **Presentation**: Provides a deck comparing 2013, 2014, and 2015 forecast, with opportunities, threats, and recommendations.

 ## Usage
 Explore the code to see how Python can enhance your reporting processes.

-Contributions and feedback are welcome!
+The research file goes through extensive testing and methods to clean the data.
+The main file is an executable with the push of a button will clean the data and generate the excel reports and visuals in seconds which can be repeatable for the same type of report, save time, and reduce human error.